 — 4 reading minutes

-There are many situations in the development of software projects in which you have to manage a workflow, a process, a series of states that a certain entity can go through.
-Entity, as we say, that something you are modeling can go through.
-An easy example would be an order in an online store, the order starts in a new state and, if certain conditions are met, it goes to pending payment, paid, shipped, etc. An order is something direct, easy to understand that follows a flow of states, but there are actually many other things that can only be in a series of states and that, naturally, may or may not move from one state to another.
-A task in a task management system, a course that someone wants to take, etc. In Symfony there is a specific component for process management called Workflow.
-You can add it to your project with:
+An easy example would be an order in an online store: the order starts in a new state and, if certain conditions are met, it goes to pending payment, paid, shipped, etc. An order is something direct and easy to understand that follows a flow of states, but there are actually many other things that can only be in a series of states and that may or may not move from one state to another.
+A task in a task management system, a course that someone wants to take, etc.

 composer require symfony/workflow